 Prices here are based on booking one month before departure, directly with the airlines.
 Booking earlier than this will likely make things cheaper.

+Fukuoka is serviced by Fukuoka Airport (FUK).
 The flight time between Tokyo and Fukuoka is around 1 hrs 45 mins - 2 hrs.

 Low Cost Carriers